shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 ### Make It Easy To Get Started

-It must be easy for developers to acquire the tools and libraries they need to build Smart Ecosystem solutions on the NEO platform.
+It must be easy for developers to acquire the tools and libraries they need to build solutions on the NEO platform.

 These days, most language ecosystems use a package management system for distribution of tools and libraries.
 For example, [NuGet](https://www.nuget.org/)